-- 1. Describe the functions, roles, and services provided by an operating system. - 2.
+- 1. Outline the functions, roles, and services provided by an operating system. - 2.
 Recognize how operating systems interact with hardware, software, and virtualization. - 3.
-Identify and apply fundamental security design principals to a Linux operating system. - 4.
-Execute and interpret Linux operating system commands via the command line interface.
+Identify fundamental security design principals to an operating system. - 4.
+Contrast the Windows and Linux operating systems.